readmeio/metrics-sdks/packages/ruby/README.md

 If you're using Warden-based authentication like Devise, you may fetch the current_user for a given request from the environment.

+### Batching requests

+By default, the middleware will batch requests to the ReadMe API in groups of
+10. For every 10 requests made to your application, the middleware will make a single request to ReadMe.
+If you wish to override this, provide a `buffer_length` option when configuring the middleware.

 ### Sensitive Data

 If you have sensitive data you'd like to prevent from being sent to the Metrics